Chevrolet Bolt: Second generation (2026)

-Chevrolet plans to begin production of the second generation Bolt in late 2025, and sales in early 2026 for the 2027 model.
-Unlike the first generation, it will be sold exclusively in the crossover body style of the Bolt EUV, and as a result the previously used "EV" and "EUV" suffixes will be dropped.
-It will be built on the GM Ultium platform.
+A second generation Bolt was announced in December 2023, teased on July 30, 2025, and unveiled on October 9, 2025.
+Unlike the first generation, only the crossover body style of the Bolt EUV is offered for the second generation, and as a result the previously used "EV" and "EUV" suffixes are dropped.

-The second generation Bolt was teased on July 30, 2025, and unveiled on October 9, 2025.

 The maximum charging speed on the second-generation Bolt has been increased to 150 kW, and GM claims a 10-80% charge time of 26 minutes.
-The 65 kWh battery pack now uses lithium-iron phosphate chemistry, and GM claims 255 miles of range.
+The 65 kWh battery pack now uses lithium iron phosphate chemistry, with an EPA-estimated range of 262 miles.
 The charging port was switched from CCS to NACS.
 Several parts are shared with the Equinox EV, including the sensor suite and the X76 permanent-magnet motor, which is slightly more powerful at 210 hp, but has less torque than the 2023 models, at 169 lbft.
 A higher final drive reduction provides more torque at the wheels however.
 The car's weight increased by roughly 100 lb compared to the prior Bolt EUV.
 Like other Chevrolet EVs, Android Auto and Apple CarPlay were removed from the infotainment system.
 When used with a specific GM Home Energy charging station, the car has Vehicle-To-Home (V2H) capability and can supply power during a blackout.

-The cars are manufactured at GM's Fairfax plant in Kansas, and will be shipping to dealers in January 2026.
-The battery cells will initially be supplied by a Chinese supplier, but GM intends to replace them with US-made cells from its Spring Hill, Tennessee plant in late 2027.
+The cars are manufactured at GM's Fairfax plant in Kansas.
+The battery cells are supplied by CATL.

+Production has already been announced as terminating in mid-2027 after a planned 18 months of production.